 Wednesday, July 21, 2021 at 5:05 pm

 District Governing Board Room, 4049 Reid Street, Palatka, FL 32177

-The District is holding three public workshops to communicate the status, overall conceptual intent, and impacts of the Central Springs/East Coast Regional Water Supply Plan on existing and future reasonable-beneficial uses and related natural systems.
-Each workshop will contain the same overall summary for the planning region.
-In addition, specific details pertaining to the sub-region in which the workshop is being held (1 – Volusia County, 2 – Brevard, Indian River, and Okeechobee counties, and 3 – Marion and northern Lake counties) will be presented.
+The District held three public workshops to communicate the status, overall conceptual intent, and impacts of the Central Springs/East Coast Regional Water Supply Plan on existing and future reasonable-beneficial uses and related natural systems.
+Each workshop presented the same overall summary for the planning region.
+In addition, specific details pertaining to the sub-region in which the workshop was held (1 – Volusia County, 2 – Brevard, Indian River, and Okeechobee counties, and 3 – Marion and northern Lake counties) was presented.

 Monday July 26, 2021 at 5:30 pm (for sub-region 1 – Volusia County)

 Frank T. Bruno, Jr. County Council Chambers (Room 204), Thomas C. Kelly Administration Center, 123 West Indiana Avenue, DeLand, FL 32720